In New Zealand, the principal forms of incorporated business organisations are the following.

 Industry-specific legislation or corporate governance codes may impose stricter obligations on the board composition of a company in that industry.
 For example, the Reserve Bank of New Zealand’s Banking Supervision Handbook for the banking sector and Governance Guidelines for the insurance sector require at least half of the company’s directors to be independent directors.

-Section 153 of the Companies Act provides that unless varied by the constitution, directors are appointed by an ordinary resolution (a simple majority of votes) of the shareholders.
+Section 153 of the Companies Act provides that, unless varied by the constitution, directors are appointed by ordinary resolution (a simple majority of votes) of the shareholders.
 In addition, the court has the power to appoint directors on the application of a shareholder or creditor if there are no directors, or fewer directors than the quorum for a board meeting, and it is not possible or practicable to appoint directors in accordance with the company’s constitution.
-A director may be removed by an ordinary resolution of shareholders at a meeting called for the purpose of (or for purposes that include) the removal of the director.
-To comply with this requirement, the notice of meeting must state that a purpose of the meeting is to remove the director.
+A director may be removed by an ordinary resolution of shareholders at a meeting called for purposes that include the removal of the director (in which case the notice of meeting must state that a purpose of the meeting is to remove the director).

 Directors are constrained from acting in situations where their personal interests may conflict with the interests of the company.
 Section 131 of the Companies Act requires a director, when exercising powers or performing duties, to act in good faith and in what the director believes to be the best interests of the company – see 4.6 Legal Duties of Directors/Officers.